The 17 best family holiday destinations for the half term break

 Best for inn-to-inn walking

-A new programme of self-guided hikes combines the loveliest bits of Dorset’s back country with a selection of fine foodie pubs.
+A programme of self-guided hikes combines the loveliest bits of Dorset’s back country with a selection of fine foodie pubs.
 With maps, walking notes and even a tin of barley sugars supplied, parents need not worry about losing their way, or the will of small companions.
 Distances are manageable, luggage is transferred, and there are plenty of chances to pause at farm cafés and country pubs.

 The five-day Dorset Royal Chase route takes in the villages and hunting grounds around Cranborne, former haunt of Henry VIII.
 Walking notes bring history to life, while food pitstops include the 17th-century Museum Inn at Farnham, where the Shed dining area comes with children’s toys and old school desks.
 Mains include steamed River Exe mussels and a hot-smoked pheasant salad.
 Weather not great?
 Get cosy at the Inn at Cranborne.
 Dine in front of woodburners on the award-winning local 30-Mile Menu, which includes smoked meat and fish platters plus daily steak selections.

 How to do it: The Dorset Royal Chase break costs from £495 per person for four nights’ B&B, luggage transfers and a walking pack, from Foot Trails.

 Best for a bella vita birthday blowout

-Celebrate the 300th birthday of Italy’s best-known wine: Medici Grand Duke Cosimo III granted Chianti its denomination of origin three centuries ago, commemorated this year with wine-fuelled festivities throughout the province to mark the 300th anniversary.
+Visit the birthplace of Italy’s best-known wine: Medici Grand Duke Cosimo III granted Chianti its denomination of origin three centuries ago, commemorated in 2016 with wine-fuelled festivities throughout the province to mark the 300th anniversary.
 Tour and taste at Chianti’s premier wine-producing estate, Castello di Ama, also home to a contemporary art collection including child-accessible works by Louise Bourgeois and Anish Kapoor.
 At the Dievole Estate, bike, hike and horse-ride along 27.6km of old sharecroppers’ trails; easily navigable for little legs (and the wine-weary).

 How to do it: To Tuscany offers a week at Casa Camporata (sleeps six) from £1,509.
 Flights extra, to either Pisa or Florence.